m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 net.ipv6.conf.default.disable_ipv6=1
 ```

-This works on ubuntu 20.04, If it dosen't find an equivalent to disable ipv6 for your specific distro.
-A recommened method would be using grub too.
+This works on ubuntu 20.04, If it doesn’t find an equivalent to disable ipv6 for your specific distro.
+A recommended method would be using grub too.
 Check this [article](https://itsfoss.com/disable-ipv6-ubuntu-linux/) for more details .

 ### PTR record (rDNS)

-Your PTR record does the inverse, ie maps your IP address back to your FQDN.
-This is as crucial as it gets as MTA's like gmail and most out there will only accept mails through into the primary inbox if this is set right.
+Your PTR record does the inverse, that is maps your IP address back to your FQDN.
+This is as crucial as it gets as MTA's like Gmail and most out there will only accept mails through into the primary inbox if this is set right.

 _This could be an option your hosting provider allows you to setup like how you did your domain records (`cockbox.org` uses this method ) or you'd have to probably contact support and they'd do it for you (`flokinet.is` works this way).
 Either case find a hosting provider that supports this._